 Always arrive at least 15 minutes before the first swim meet warm-up time.
 Your Dolphin needs to get INKED and mentally ready to swim.
-It’s also a great time to relax and chat with friends.
+It’s also a great time for your swimmer to be able to relax and chat with friends before the meet!

 What to bring to the Swim Meet

 Bring your Dolphin’s goggles, cap, & towel.
-You’ll also want to bring a comfortable folding chair, sunscreen, and a cooler with water/sports drinks and healthy snacks (grapes, bananas, plums, peeled apples, etc… not candy) & and game/book/etc.
+You’ll also want to bring a comfortable folding chair, sunscreen, shade cover and a cooler with water/sports drinks/pickle juice and as assortment of healthy snacks (grapes, bananas, plums, peeled apples, etc… NOT candy), cash for the concession stand & and game/book/etc.